-For the most part, U.S. Citizenship and Immigration Services (USCIS) reviews applications on a first-come, first-served basis – although everyone must stand in line behind the employment-related petitioners who have paid extra for “premium processing.”
+For the most part, U.S. Citizenship and Immigration Services (USCIS) reviews applications on a first-come, first-served basis.
+(Everyone, however, must stand in line behind the employment-related petitioners who have paid extra for “premium processing.”)

 It would not be paranoia on your part to wonder whether your file has got lost somewhere in the recesses of a government building.
 This happens.
-It’s the reason we recommend making a complete copy of your entire application before sending it, and never sending original documents if a copy will satisfy USCIS’s needs.
+It’s the reason we recommend making a complete copy of your entire application before sending it, and never sending original documents if a copy will satisfy USCIS or the relevant government agency’s needs.

 The possibility of loss is part of why it’s important to track your case through the system, as described above.
 But if your file got lost before even having a case number assigned to it, and so you never got a receipt notice even after many weeks or months, it will be harder to track.
-In that case, your best bet is to write a letter to the office that should have your file, explaining the situation and attaching a copy of the application you sent.
+In that case, your best bet is to contact the office that should have your file, explain the situation, and if need be submit a copy of the application you sent.

-Any immigration application that required you to have fingerprints taken will involve those prints being sent to the FBI for a check of your criminal and immigration record.
+Any immigration application that required you to have fingerprints (or "biometrics") taken will involve those prints being sent to the FBI and other security agencies for a check of your criminal and immigration record.
 This can add weeks or months to the process, particularly if you have a common name or an extensive record.